vahicode/api/README.md

-# eyefu--backend
+# EyeFu backend

-Backend for EyeFu (working title)
+This is a work in progess